nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 today’s Internet are **routers** and **link-layer** switches.

 1. Link-layer switches are typically used in access networks,
-2. Rrouters are typically used in the network core.
+2. Routers are typically used in the network core.

 The sequence of communication links and packet switches traversed by a packet from the sending end system to the destination is called a **route** or **path** through the network.